 There is a lot of controversy about the safety of oxybenzone for humans.
 It causes contact dermatitis in some people.
 It can be absorbed through the skin and has been found in the urine of most people who have been tested.
 There have been claims that it's an endocrine (hormone) disrupter.
 Not everyone agrees with this last idea, though.
 Some researchers say there is no reliable evidence that oxybenzone is harmful to humans, apart from its ability to irritate the skin of sensitive people.

 Oxybenzone or benzophenone-3 belongs to a family of sunscreen chemicals known as the benzophenones.
 The American Contact Dermatitis Society gave benzophenones the Allergen of the Year award in 2014.

 Effects of Oxybenzone on Coral Reefs

 A recent study focused on the effects of oxybenzone on a coral named Stylophora pistillata.
+The results were published in 2015.
 The research team looked at the effect of oxybenzone on coral larvae and adults.
 They made the following discoveries, which were published in the Environmental Contamination and Toxicology journal.

 - Under lab conditions, oxybenzone transformed the coral larvae, or planulae, from a motile state to a deformed and sessile state.